Kernel Embeddings and the Separation of Measure Phenomenon: High-Level Overview of Our Contributions

-We refer to such a measure as a \textit{kernel Gaussian embedding} of the distribution $\bbP$, in particular the \emph{uncentred} Gaussian embedding when the mean is set to be $\m_{\bbP}$, and the \emph{centred} Gaussian embedding when the mean is set to zero.
-While conceptually straightforward, these embeddings allow us to go beyond the functional structure of the RKHS, and to exploit the corresponding Gaussian measure theory, as we now explain.
+We refer to this as the \textit{kernel Gaussian embedding} of the distribution $\bbP$, or simply as the \emph{Gaussian embedding}.
+Note that one can also define the centered embedding, $ \bbP\mapsto \mathcal{N}(\mathrm{0}, \S_{\bbP})$, and this distinction will play an important role.
+While conceptually straightforward, these embeddings will allow us to go beyond the functional structure of the RKHS, and to exploit the properties of Gaussian measures on Hilbert spaces: it is not so much the linear geometry of the embedding space, but rather the information geometry of these Gaussian embeddings that is key.

-In this paper, we demonstrate that kernel Gaussian embeddings hold a remarkable -- and as of yet untapped -- potential for two-sample testing.
-We do this by showing that it is possible to reformulate the classical two-sample problem -- testing for the equality of distributions -- in terms of testing the \emph{mutual singularity} of the corresponding kernel Gaussian embeddings.
-Recall that two probability measures $\mu,\nu$ on a measurable space $\mathcal{X}$ are \emph{mutually singular} (denoted $\mu\perp\nu$) if there exists a measurable set $A$ such that $\mu(A)=\nu(A^c)=0$.
+In particular, we will demonstrate that kernel embeddings make it possible to reformulate the classical two-sample problem -- testing for the equality of distributions -- in terms of testing the \emph{mutual singularity} of the corresponding Gaussian embeddings.
+Recall that two probability measures $\mu,\nu$ on a measurable space $\mathcal{X}$ are \emph{mutually singular} (denoted $\mu\perp\nu$) if they ``separate": if there exists a measurable set $A$ such that $\mu(A)=\nu(A^c)=0$, so that $A$ carries all the mass of $\nu$ but none of the mass of $\mu$.
 It follows that two mutually singular probability measures have supports that are \emph{essentially disjoint}, in that their intersection is a null set under at least one of the two probability measures.
 Of course, two probability measures can be distinct, without being mutually singular.
-Mutual singularity represents an extreme case where the two measures are maximally separated in an information-theoretic case (neither measure has density with respect to the other).
+Mutual singularity represents an extreme case where the two measures are maximally separated in an information-theoretic sense (neither measure has density with respect to the other).
 On the other end, we say that $\mu$ and $\nu$ are \emph{equivalent} (denoted $\mu\sim\nu$) when they share the same support: for any measurable $B$, we have $\mu(B)=0\iff \nu(B)=0$.
-A fundamental result in Gaussian measure theory states that Gaussians are either mutually equivalent or mutually singular, with no intermediate case.
+A fundamental result in the theory of Gaussian measures states that Gaussians are either mutually equivalent or mutually singular, with no intermediate case, and the dichotomy is governed by precise criteria.

+Leveraging this result, known as the Feldman-H\'{a}jek theorem, our main contribution is to show that kernel Gaussian embeddings lead to separation of measure in the following sense:

+The result holds true whether we use the centered (Theorem~\ref{thm:main}) or the uncentered embedding (Corollary~\ref{cor:main}):